Which Minecraft Edition Is Best?

 Minecraft Bedrock Edition is formerly known as Pocket Edition, due to the edition being supported across multiple platforms.

 Allowing the player to play with people on different devices due to the cross-platform support and easy access of playing Minecraft on different portable devices.
+Bedrock Edition is programmed with C++.

-With this edition, Minecrafters outside of the PC platform can have access to Minecraft on their Mobile devices and supported consoles, as well as Windows 10 players even have their own PC bedrock edition available for purchase on the Windows 10 store, where they can play with their friends who don’t have a PC but a device that has Minecraft: Bedrock Edition to play.
+With this edition, Minecrafters outside of the PC platform can have access to Minecraft on their Mobile devices and supported consoles, as well as Windows 10 players even have their PC bedrock edition available for purchase on the Windows 10 store, where they can play with their friends who don’t have a PC but a device that has Minecraft: Bedrock Edition to play.

-Bedrock Edition has better performance optimization due to the programming language used and the contribution of having it being developed by a bigger company with more experienced staffs to recode the game from scratch.
+With this, you can join any Bedrock Edition server and start playing.
+Bedrock Edition has better performance optimization due to the programming language used and the contribution of having it developed by a bigger company with more experienced staff to recode the game from scratch.

 Pros: